West Nicholson: Overview

 West Nicholson is named after Andy Nicholson, an early prospector who entered the country with the Pioneer Column and was responsible for mining exploration in the area.

 The town hosted a large beef factory, that turned the local cattle into corned beef and biltong, but this is now closed.
 There is a supermarket and butchery run by Rogers Brothers and Sons.
 Game and Safari activities are available at Tshabezi Safaris, Tamba, Sondelani and Tod's Guest House.
 Once a major gold mining area, the country around West Nicholson is riddled with small workings, the only major mining activity still occurs about four kilometers along the main road towards Bulawayo.
 The mine is called Jessie Mine owned by F.A.
 Stewart Private Limited.

 The Mzingwane River runs through the town and a railway runs past it, carrying passengers and cargo.

 Population

 According to the 1982 population census, West Nicholson had a population of 1,633.

 Sports

-Sporting activities are mainly based on soccer, having two teams namely, Jessie Mine Football Club and West Nicholson United playing in the Zimbabwe Football Association's lower division leagues.
+Sporting activities are mainly based on soccer, having two teams namely, Mazambane United, Jessie Mine Football Club and West Nicholson United playing in the Zimbabwe Football Association's lower division leagues.
 Other sporting activities include netball and volleyball with Jessie Mine and JZ Moyo High School taking part in the Matabeleland South Volleyball Association's leagues.